 Interactive Philosophy Simulations

 Argue your way into great moments of philosophical history.
-Inhabit a character, talk with the people that you've read about, and discover philosophy as conversations in real (ok...simulated) places, between people with commitments, about things that matter the most.
+Inhabit a character and discover philosophy as conversations in real (ok...simulated) places, between people with commitments, about things that matter the most.

 The Socratic Experience